MounaBelaid/covid19datatunisia/docs/how-to-contribute.md

 ▲ location - The name of the government as provided by the data sources.

 ▲ location_type - The type of location using the covid19R controlled vocabulary.
-In this case, it's “state_government”.
+In this case, it's “state”.

 ▲ location_code - A standardized location code using a national or international standard.
 In this case, .
 See https://www.iso.org/obp/ui/#iso:code:3166:TN for details.

 ▲ location_code_type The type of standardized location code being used according to the covid19R controlled vocabulary.
-Here we use “ISO 3166-2:TN”.
+Here we use “ISO 3166-2”.

 ▲ data_type - the type of data in that given row.
 Includes cases new : new confirmed Covid-19 cases during on the current date, recovered_new : new number of patients recovered on the current date and deaths_new : new deaths on the current date.